IAmAdamTaylor/WordPress-Template/README.md

 # WordPress-Template
 My custom WordPress template

-This template works best when downloaded as a zip file and then copied to the project direcrory.
+This template works best when downloaded as a zip file and then copied to the project directory.

 The template is made to be renamed: